hpcleuven/VscDocumentation/source/access/getting_access.rst

 .. _account request
 How to request access?
 ----------------------

-Your VSC account is currently managed through your institute account.

 Unlike your institute account, VSC accounts don't use regular fixed passwords but a key pair consisting of a public an private key because